MarcoAF02/Fighting_Zombies_URP/README.md

+### The performance optimized version has been upgraded to Unity 6, GitHub link: https://github.com/MarcoAF02/Fighting_Zombies_URP_Optimized

 ### This is a first person action adventure game based on the Unity game engine, with the gameplay of defeating enemies and achieving goals.

 ### Unity version: 2022.3 or higher